 Unlike gluing a strip of falsies to your lash line, the process of applying eyelash extensions is much more meticulous.
-First, a technician will walk you through the various lash extension options: fibre (synthetic, silk, and faux-mink), length, and curl type.
+First, a technician will walk you through the various lash extension options: fibre, length, and curl type.
 Most salons have a menu to help guide the consultation and determine the lash extension that will best fit your aesthetic.

 Yes, you can just roll out of bed with thick, Kim Kardashian-inspired lashes, if that's what you want.
-But, if you're trying to achieve a my-lashes-but-better look, where people might just think you were born with a soft, fluttery set?
-That's 100% possible, too.
+But if you're trying to achieve a my-lashes-but-better look, where people might just think you were born with a soft, fluttery set?
+That's possible, too.
 With the growing interest in extensions, the process of application had become so advanced, the look is now completely customisable.
-At your consultation, you can explain your lash aesthetic to your technician — full, super-long, natural, and so forth — and he or she will help you craft your dream lash.
+At your consultation, you can explain your lash aesthetic to your technician — full, super-long, natural, and so forth — and they will help you craft your dream lash.

 Once you've found your desired lash look, the next step is the application — and don't expect this to be snappy.
 Your technician will be using a teeny-tiny, tweezer-like tool to precisely affix around 160 individual eyelashes to your eyes.
-They do this by glueing one false lash onto each of your own natural lashes, one tiny lash at a time.
-(When your natural lash sheds so does the extension that's attached to it — that's why they must be touched up.)
+They do this by gluing one false lash onto each of your own natural lashes, one tiny lash at a time.
+(When your natural lash sheds so do the extensions that are attached to it — that's why they must be redone).
 Understandably, the initial set will take upwards of two hours to apply.
 Since your eyes are taped mostly closed — warning: expect an awkward eyelid position that some find unnerving where your eyes are tapped slightly open — try to use the time to just relax and be with your thoughts.

 If you've ever seen someone with distractingly long lashes, so luscious and fluttery that they couldn't possibly be natural, then you know the number one benefit of extensions: You get to walk around with the lashes you wish you were born with, no mascara or sticky lash glue required.

 "One of biggest pros of eyelash extensions is you never have to wear mascara ever again," explains lash expert Skyy Hadley of Blink Beauty Boutique.
-"Lashes make your eyes pop, and actually help breath life into an otherwise tired face.”
+"Lashes make your eyes pop, and actually help breathe life into an otherwise tired face.”
 Lash expert Asma Docrat of Boudoir Lashes agrees: "Getting an extra 15 minutes of sleep is worth the time spent on having eyelash extensions applied every few weeks.
 Most clients find that they start to wear less makeup because they look ‘done’ already.”

 Tailor-made lashes sound great, right?
-But for every lash devotee out there, there's someone who'll be quick to warn you: extensions are not low-maintenance, incredibly uncomfortable, and stupid expensive to maintain.
+But for every lash devotee out there, there's someone who'll be quick to warn you: extensions are not low-maintenance, sometimes uncomfortable, and can be expensive to maintain.

 How?
-In short, these clusters each affix to a few lashes, making the shedding that happens later a big 'ol mess: lash clusters stick to lashes that have shed and natural lashes that are still intact.
+In short, these clusters each affix to a few lashes, making the shedding that happens later a bit of a mess: lash clusters stick to lashes that have shed and natural lashes that are still intact.
 It tends to leave clients in a lose-lose predicament: Leave the unsightly jumble on or pull it off.

 But even when applied individually, skin-care expert Dr. Lamees Hamdan tells us that it's a good idea to only get extensions sporadically, like before a wedding or special occasion, as opposed to consistently.
 "Getting eyelash extensions regularly can, and usually does, lead to loss of your own natural lashes," explains Dr. Hamdan.